 - You must be a U.S. citizen.

-- You must be a resident of Utah for at least 30 days before the next election and be 18 years old on or before the next election.
+- You must be 18 years old on or before the next election.

 - Imprisoned felons lose their right to vote until they are paroled, put on probation, or serve their time.

 You can complete your Utah voter registration online, by mail, or in person.
-If you qualify to vote, your clerk will then mail you a voter registration card that tells you where your polling station is (you must vote at your assigned polling station).
+If you are eligible to vote, your clerk will then mail you a voter registration card that tells you where your polling station is (you must vote at your assigned polling station).